project-oak/transparent-release/README.md

 please refer to [the SLSA v1.0 provenance documentation](https://slsa.dev/provenance/v1).

 We need provenance statements to be signed and published in a transparency log.
-This log, in case of the container-based SLSA3 builder workflow, is an instance of Rekor hosted by sigstore (https://rekor.sigstore.dev).
+This log, in case of the container-based SLSA3 builder workflow, is an instance of Rekor hosted by Sigstore (https://rekor.sigstore.dev).
 The binary is often uploaded to a storage server for future use.
 This can be a content-addressable storage such as [ent](https://github.com/google/ent).